-Priority One and the University of Waikato partnered with a consortium of eight local businesses to secure $8.4m in investment from the Ministry for Business, Innovation and Employment to help establish a new technology research institute in the Western Bay of Plenty sub-region, with the working name ‘PlantTech’.
+Priority One and the University of Waikato partnered with a consortium of eight local businesses to secure $8.4m in investment from the Ministry for Business, Innovation and Employment to help establish PlantTech - a new technology research institute in the Western Bay of Plenty sub-region.

 The founding group includes Bluelab, Cucumber, GPS-It, Eurofins, Plus Group Horticulture, Trimax Mowing Systems, Waka Digital and Zespri International, alongside Priority One and the University of Waikato.
-Together these organisations have developed the PlantTech concept to accelerate innovation using the region’s horticulture industry as a testing ground for new technologies and services.
-Through participating companies, PlantTech’s research will be commercialised nationally and globally in markets including sports fields, hydroponics, logistics and primary industry land use, as well as horticultural technologies.
+PlantTech will accelerate innovation using the region’s horticulture industry as a testing ground for new technologies and services.
+Its research will be commercialised nationally and globally in markets including sports fields, hydroponics, logistics and primary industry land use, as well as horticultural technologies.

-Expected to be operational by the second half of 2018, PlantTech will build regional and national capability in the application of advanced technologies to strengthen hi-tech exports.
-A team of experts in data sciences and automation will be employed who will focus on premium, natural plant production and will collaborate with industry, research organisations and international partners.
+PlantTech became operational in the second half of 2018, with the appointment of Mark Begbie as Chief Executive.
+It aims to build regional and national capability in the application of advanced technologies to strengthen hi-tech exports.
+The PlantTech team has expertise in data sciences and automation, focusing on premium natural plant production and developing collaborative relationships with industry, research organisations and international partners.